mikeolubode/kagglex/README.md

 ### Chatbot
-Dashboard to retrieve information from personal blog using an LLM.
+Dashboard to conversationally retrieve information from confluence using an LLM.

 ### Installation
 1. clone repo <br>